Last updated 7th March 2023.

 In the rare situation where We feel that You or someone else is at risk We may use Your Personal Data to escalate risk to the appropriate external support mechanisms.
 We have a duty of care to ensure that We provide a safe space to support You, if We cannot achieve Our mission and We believe there is a significant risk, Our legal obligation means We may have to escalate externally.
 Here Your Personal Data will be required to provide You with the appropriate support.
 Of course, this decision will always be made with a considered approach by Our team of qualified Senior Clinicians.

 The external support mechanism will need Your Personal Data to provide You with the appropriate support.
-External support mechanisms may include; the appropriate representative from Your commissioning body (such as Your university, college or employer), the organisation who referred You to Our service(s), Your GP and/or the emergency services.
+External support mechanisms may include; the appropriate representative from Your commissioning body (such as Your university, college or employer), the organisation who referred You to Our service(s), Your GP, third party escalation services and/or the emergency services.

 Therapists assess risk in all assessment sessions and all follow up sessions with Togetherall Live Therapy Members.
 If the therapist identifies in the course of a therapy session that the Member or another person is identified (in the therapist’s opinion) as being at risk of harm then the therapist will take steps that they believe to be reasonable to reduce the risk of harm.
 Due to the remote nature of the service We will: